 News and Events

 Welcome to Healthy Harford’s calendar!
 Do you have an upcoming event that you would like to post?
-Register for a website account to add events to our calendar.
-Already have an account?
-Add your event here!
+Send us the info on our contact form and someone will get back to you.

 Discussion with Mark Mero, professional wrestler and motivational speaker

 September 24, 2019 @ 7:00 pm - 8:30 pm